mmsesay/speedykom-searcher-api/README.md

 ## Getting Started

-**The project comes shipped with linters config for ruby on rails, so ensure you have Rubocop** **installed on your local environment**

 - **To get a local copy of the repository please run the following commands on your terminal:**
    - `git clone git@github.com:mmsesay/speedykom-searcher-api.git`
    - `cd speedykom-searcher-api`